The UPES School of Engineering offers the following minors, which can be taken up by students besides their core specializations

 Use of block chain is becoming prevalent in managing supply chains, voting, storing property deeds, personal records, in fact anywhere there is a form of contract between two parties.
 According to LinkedIn 2018 Emerging Jobs Report, Blockchain is the topmost upcoming job and engineers with the basic blockchain knowledge will witness 33X growth.

-This minor program will provide students training towards disaster management to enable them to manage all kinds of disasters by implementing proactive disaster management strategies in terms of relevant legislation, policies, directives and effectively co-ordinate relief and recovery programs.
+This specialisation will provide students training towards disaster management to enable them to manage all kinds of disasters by implementing proactive disaster management strategies in terms of relevant legislation, policies, directives and effectively co-ordinate relief and recovery programs.
 Students will understand the principles and practices of disaster management.
 Students will also get a hands-on knowledge of the underlying natural process or mechanisms that give rise to natural hazards such as earthquakes, volcanic eruptions, floods and more.

 Sustainability & Climate Change

-This minor Program is aligned with the global and national requirements of sustainability professionals.
+This specialisation is aligned with the global and national requirements of sustainability professionals.
 The program focuses on energy efficiency, cleaner electricity production from fossil fuels, renewable energy, low carbon technologies, classification of energy and mineral reserves and resources, energy security, the integration of energy restructuring, legal, regulatory and energy pricing reforms, as well as of the social dimension into energy policy making.